Staff at Saint James

 Chris has nearly twenty years of experience as a professional guitarist, music director and recording engineer.
 In demand as both a performer and teacher, he is currently the lead guitarist at the Fulton Theater, as well as the head of guitar studies at both Franklin & Marshall College and Lancaster Bible Colleges.
 Previously, he taught the guitar and recording programs at Albright College, band directed for a number of different churches and has performed for American Music Theater, Prima and many other theater companies, in addition to playing with various bands and artists both regionally and nationally.
 Chris is also a mixing and mastering engineer, working with various regional recording studios as both an engineer and musician.
 He currently serves as the Director of Worship and Technology at Saint James.
 Email Chris

-Nancy brings over 15 years’ experience in website design & development and content creation & population to her role as webmaster for Saint James.
+Nancy brings over 15 years’ experience in website development, copy writing and graphic design to her role as director of communication.
 She graduated from Clarion University with a bachelor of arts and also holds a certificate in marketing from eCornell.
 In addition, she attained her internet marketing certification from Hubspot with an emphasis in content marketing, search engine optimization and end-user experience.
 Nancy also has over eight years experience as an arts administrator and events coordinator.
 An avid photographer, graphic designer and FAA certified remote drone pilot, she loves using her skills to educate, encourage and help people and organizations tell their story.
 In her spare time, Nancy loves to cycle, garden and go on long hikes with her husband John and their adorable Shi Tzu, Grace Note.
 Email Nancy

 Nicolette Norris, Parish Executive